Select Projects

 Convivial Greenstreets

-I first noticed emerging streetside gardening activities in Dutch cities in the 1990s.
+I first noticed emerging—and remarkably intensive—streetside gardening activities in Dutch cities in the 1990s.
 Since about 2010, I've used the terms convivial greenstreet as a conceptual umbrella for informal streetside gardening in dense, yardless urban cores.
 In many of the 50 or so cities that I've studied, plants and related paraphernalia are expressions by resident- and merchant-gardeners along building frontages and nearby interstitial spaces.
 Often, they are quite improvisational and evocative.
 On tighter streets, plants and their containers squat on public rights-of-way; such 'transgressions' are usually tolerated by civic authorities.

 Convivial greenstreets are consistent with broader trends in makeshift urbanism, and are distinct from public streetscape plantings (though both may contribute ecosystem services).
 This everyday horticulture is a kind of lingua franca along the street—a pretext to conviviality and a context for emerging communities of planterly practice.
 Our research is showing that these green gestures offer a welcome counterpoint to disaffection and melancholia on the street.